Evolution enhances mutational robustness and suppresses the emergence of a new phenotype: A new computational approach for studying evolution: Results

-Fig.\ref{Fig2} shows the fraction of the bistable GRNs $P_2(f)$ against fitness.
+Fig~\ref{Fig6}a shows the fraction of bistable GRNs $P_2(f)$ against fitness.
 The blue line is the result of random sampling.
-The bistable GRNs starts to appear at $f\simeq 0.5$ and increases rapidly until all the GRNs become bistable for $f\rightarrow 1$.
-Thus, the new phenotype that exhibits bistability emerges as the fitness increases, and all the GRNs converge to such a phenotype as the fitness approaches its maximum value.
-The orange line is $P_2(f)$ obtained by evolutionary simulation.
-We classified GRNs in the obtained 10000 lineages by fitness as in the case of the random sampling.
-The figure clearly shows that $P_2(f)$ of the evolutionary simulation is significantly low compared to that of the random sampling at the same $f$.
-In other words, evolution delays the rapid increase of $P_2(f)$.
-It suggests that evolution tends to suppress the emergence of a new phenotype.
-The reason is that a lineage reflects its evolutionary history; nonetheless, the eventual emergence of the bistable phenotype is inevitable as the fitness increases because all the GRNs are bistable for $f\rightarrow 1$.
+The bistable GRNs began to appear at $f\simeq 0.5$ and increased rapidly until all GRNs became bistable for $f\rightarrow 1$.
+Therefore, a new phenotype of bistability emerged as fitness increased, and all GRNs converged to such a phenotype as fitness approached its maximum value.
+The orange and green lines are the results of Evo50 and Evo90, respectively.
+For all data, the standard errors were smaller than the mark.
+Fig~\ref{Fig6}a shows that $P_2(f)$ of the ES was substantially lower compared to that of random sampling at the same $f$.
+In other words, evolution delays the rapid increase in $P_2(f)$.
+Nonetheless, the eventual emergence of a bistable phenotype is inevitable as fitness increases, because all GRNs are bistable for $f\rightarrow 1$.
+Evo50 and Evo90 behave similarly except for the early stage of increase; Evo90 initially coincides with random sampling and soon becomes confluent with Evo50.
+This indicates that the emergence of bistability in evolution depends, partly, on the evolutionary speed.

+Although the strict criterion of bistability employed above is mathematically meaningful, very weak bistability may be biologically irrelevant, because it may not be distinguishable from monostability in living systems.
+Thus, we also investigated bistability using a looser criterion; the checking interval of $I$ was set at 0.01, and the criterion of bistability was set as a difference in $\bar{x}_{out}$ larger than $0.5$.
+The results are shown in Fig~\ref{Fig6}b.
+While the rapid increase in the bistable GRNs moves to a higher $f$ compared to that in Fig~\ref{Fig6}a, the tendency that the emergence of bistability is delayed in evolution compared to that of random sampling remains unchanged.
+Therefore, we consider that the delayed emergence of bistability is a biologically relevant phenomenon.